mpsonntag/snippets/notes/projects/gin/gin-doi_project_structure.md

     "/submit"       ... web.go:startDOIRegistration()
     "/assets/"      ... serves assets files from the local file system
   - keep server alive for incoming traffic

+### renderRequestPage

+- parses received http request form content
+  - Field regrequest
+  - decrypt request content; required fields are username, repo, user email
+  - display gdtmpl.RequestFailurePage (regfail.go)
+  - TODO: the regfail page parses the Nav header part of the page, but does not display it in the template -> check if the page works
+- checks the datacite.yaml content
+  - dataset.go:readAndValidate()
+  - display gdtmpl.RequestFailurePage (regfail.go) on failure
+  - display gdtmpl.DOIInfo (info.go) and gdtmpl.RequestPage (reqpage.go) on success
+  - TODO: the reqpage parses the Nav header part of the page, but does not display it in the template -> check if the page works
+  - page is displayed with data from datacite.yaml rendered like the doi landing page
+  - submit will transmit the original encrypted information to the "/submit" route of the DOI server

 ## genhtml.go